Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel4.md

 #### Returns

-`boolean`; A Boolean value that specifies whether any text is selected in the Actions panel (true) or not (false).
+`boolean`; A boolean value that specifies whether any text is selected in the Actions panel (true) or not (false).

 #### Description

-Method; specifies whether any text is currently selected in the Actions panel.
+Method; Specifies whether any text is currently selected in the Actions panel.

 #### Example